 Attachment, caregiving and children’s mental health

-The aims of this research program are of high relevance for parents, teachers, health care and social services.
+The aims of this research programme are of high relevance for parents, teachers, health care and social services.
 The questions raised and relevant hypotheses tested in the project build upon previous and ongoing work around parenthood and in particular parental representations of caregiving as a complementary part of attachment theory.

 PI / research coordinator